 Corindus Vascular Robotics, Inc. is a global technology leader in robotic-assisted vascular interventions.
-The company's CorPath® System is the first FDA-cleared medical device to bring robotic precision to percutaneous coronary interventions.
+The company's CorPath System is the first FDA-cleared medical device to bring robotic precision to interventional procedures.
 During the procedure, the interventional cardiologist sits at a radiation-shielded workstation to advance guide catheters, stents, and guidewires with millimeter-by-millimeter precision.
 The workstation allows the physician greater control and the freedom from wearing heavy lead protective equipment that causes musculoskeletal injuries.
 With the CorPath System, Corindus Vascular Robotics brings robotic precision to interventional procedures to help optimize clinical outcomes and minimize the costs associated with complications of improper stent placement during manual procedures.
 Corindus stands behind its product with its unique $1,000 hospital credit "One Stent Program."

 For additional information, visit www.corindus.com, and follow @CorindusInc.

-Examples of such statements are that:
+Examples of such statements include statements: